 There are two main services that Disney’s PhotoPass offers to guests.
 They include Disney’s PhotoPass and Disney’s Memory Maker .

-- Memory Maker: Prepay for up to 30 days of unlimited photos ahead of time.
+- Memory Maker: Pre-pay for up to 30 days of unlimited photos ahead of time.
 With this service, guests will be able to get not only all of their Photopass photos, but they’ll also get any attraction and dining photos all available to download digitally.
 Memory Maker can be purchased in advance of your trip at a savings, either separately OR as part of a Disney Vacation Package.
+Memory Maker is included with an Annual Pass.

-The first time a photograph is taken, you’ll be given a PhotoPass card with a unique 16-digit barcode.
-Disney Photopass photographs will scan this bar code each time they take a photo.
-Keep your Disney PhotoPass card safe and accessible at all times during your stay.
+The first time a photograph is taken, you’ll either be given a PhotoPass card with a unique 16-digit barcode or your MagicBand will be scanned.
+Disney Photopass photographers will scan the bar code or band each time they take a photo.
+Keep your Disney PhotoPass card safe and accessible at all times in the parks.
 Present your PhotoPass card to the Disney Photographer each time a photo is taken.

 - First, you’ll need to locate a PhotoPass Photographer.
-They are pretty easy to spot, as they will be carrying professional camera equipment and usually can be found wearing a tan vest with two large front pockets (on Main Street look for blue and white pinstripe shirts).
-Guests will be able to find them throughout Walt Disney World Resort’s four theme parks, water parks, Downtown Disney, at the Bibbidi Bobbidi Boutique, as well as a few other locations.
-PhotoPass photographers are also located at both Disneyland parks.
+They are pretty easy to spot, as they will be carrying professional camera equipment and usually can be found wearing a green shirt and blue pants or shorts.
+Guests will be able to find them throughout Walt Disney World Resort’s four theme parks, water parks, Disney Springs, at the Bibbidi Bobbidi Boutique, as well as a few other locations.

 - With Disney’s PhotoPass, you are under no financial obligation to purchase the photos the photographers take.
 Even if you don’t purchase any photos after your vacation, you can still share them online with friends and family for up to 30 days.